-(A) Conservation of Energy: (i) the steps taken or impact on conservation of energy; The operations of the Company are not energy intensive; howev adequate measures have been taken to reduce energy consumption wherever possible through installation of temperature controlled a conditioners, consumption of renewable energy, use of natural ligh in offices/stores premises.
-The Company continued its practice replacing old lighting fixtures with LED lights at its existing office stores. (ii) the steps taken by the company for utilising alternate sources of energy; All efforts are made to use more na premises to optimize the consumption of offices/store (iii) the capital investment on energy conservation equipments; Nil (B) Technology absorption: (i) the efforts made towards technology absorption; The Company continues to adopt and use the latest technologies improve the services and products with the help of Future Group C&D (Consumer and Digital) Lab, which focus and deals in the consumer and digital space to bring in next generation innovation using Artificial Intelligence, Big Data Analytics, Blockchains, Intern of Things, Robotics and allied technologies. (ii) the benefits derived like product improvement, cost reduction, product development or import substitution; (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year): a) the details of technology imported; b) the year of import; c) whether the technology been fully absorbed; d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof.
+(A) Conservation of Energy: (i) the steps taken or impact on conservation of energy; The operations of the Company are no adequate measures have been taken to wherever possible through installation of conditioners, consumption of renewable in offices/stores premises.
+The Compa replacing old lighting fixtures with LED stores. reduce energy co of temperature co e energy, use of n ny continued its onsumption, ontrolled air atural lights practice of (ii) the steps taken by the company for utilising alternate sources of energy; All efforts are made to use more na premises to optimize the consumption of offices/store (iii) the capital investment on energy conservation equipments; Nil (B) Technology absorption: (i) the efforts made towards technology absorption; improve the services and products with the help of Future Grou C&D (Consumer and Digital) Lab, which focus and deals in consumer and digital space to bring in next generation innovation (ii) the benefits derived like product improvement, cost reduction, product development or import substitution; (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year): a) the details of technology imported; b) the year of import; c) whether the technology been fully absorbed; d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof.
 NA (iv) the expenditure incurred on Research and Development.
 Nil (C) Foreign Exchange Earnings and Outgo: (₹ in crore) Particulars 2018-19 2017-18 Total Foreign Exchange Used 167.18 326.52 Total Foreign Exchange Earned 80.06 98.55